 Arrangements have been put in place to ensure that the views of the policyholders can be directly represented to the GAA (see Section 3.4).
-We have received no representations to date.
+No such representations have been made to date.

 If you are a policyholder and have any questions, require any further information or wish to make any representation to the GAA you should contact: